Louis Henri, Prince of Condé: End of the Condé

 By now, Louis Henri was trying to get away from the mistress who had taken over his life.
 In the summer of 1830, he returned to his home at St. Leu.
 There, he heard of the July Revolution.
 Sophia immediately set about to get him to recognize the new Orléans monarchy.

-When on 27 August 1830 he was found dead with a rope around his neck but his feet on the ground, the baroness was suspected, but an inquiry was held which formally declared the death to be a suicide.
-There were rumours that the new King of the French, Louis-Philippe, had collaborated with Sophia in the crime as they feared that she and Louis Phillippe's son Aumale – the testamentary heirs of Condé – might be disinherited by the Prince after a possible flight abroad.
+On 30 August 1830, Louis Henri was found dead with a rope around his neck but his feet on the ground; while there were initially suspicions of foul play, with the baroness being implicated, an inquiry was held which formally declared his death to be a suicide.
+There were rumours that the new King of the French, Louis-Philippe, had collaborated with Sophia in the crime, as they feared that she and Louis Phillippe's son Aumale – the testamentary heirs of Condé – might be disinherited by the Prince after a possible flight abroad.
 Later, rumours circulated amongst the nobility that Condé had died pleasuring himself, engaged in what would later be known as autoerotic asphyxiation.
-With the evidence of death being the result of any crime appearing insufficient, the baroness was not prosecuted, although she was involved in litigation regarding the inheritance for years to come.
+Since there was insufficient evidence to prove that he had been murdered, the baroness was not prosecuted, although she was involved in litigation regarding the inheritance for years to come.

-There are some aspects of the relationship between Sophia and the Prince that William Thackeray may have had in mind in the novel Vanity Fair regarding Becky Sharp, possibly killing Joseph Sedley.
+There are some aspects of the relationship between Sophia and the Prince which may have inspired William Thackeray's novel Vanity Fair, specifically concerning the character Becky Sharp and her possible involvement in the death of Joseph Sedley.
 With Louis Henri's death the line of Bourbon-Condé came to an end; his lands and wealth passed to his godson, the Duke of Aumale.
 His father, Louis Philippe, was the feudal-law heir to Conti and Condé, being the grandson of Louise Henriette de Bourbon, a daughter of Louise Élisabeth de Bourbon, who was sister of Louis Henri II's grandfather.